codingwithsurya/PaliGemma-CPU-Inference/README.md

-# PaliGemma Inference on CPU
+# PaliGemma Inference Pipeline

-Replication and efficient CPU-based inference for the PaliGemma model, a state-of-the-art vision-language model combining a SigLIP vision encoder with a Gemma language decoder.
+Replication and efficient CPU-compatible inference for the PaliGemma model, a state-of-the-art vision-language model combining a SigLIP vision encoder with a Gemma language decoder.

 ## Features